turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 ---

 ## Overview
 The Kickoff to Mod 2 provides the overview of what you'll work on this module.
-The session takes place live on Zoom, followed by a video workshop and action items to assist you in creating a technically focused ATS Friendly resume.
+The 15-minute kickoff takes place live on Zoom, followed by a video workshop and action items to assist you in creating a technically focused ATS-friendly resume.

 ### Learning Goals
-This session will cover:

 * Build on your professional story by focusing on "what's next"
 * Summarize professional accomplishments and technical skills for a resume rough draft
-* Learn how to generate an ATS Friendly Resume
+* Learn how to generate an ATS-friendly Resume

-## Week 1 Lesson - Connecting Professional Storytelling and Branding: ATS Friendly Resume
+## Week 1 Lesson - Connecting Professional Storytelling and Branding: ATS-friendly Resume
-Allow yourself x mins to complete the following lesson.
+Allow yourself about 40 mins to complete the following lesson.
 Start by viewing the videos below.
 As you follow along, [use this note-taking template and/or other engagement tool].

 ### Section 1: Introduction
 [Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]